Jason8Ni/MarkovianMusic/README.md

 ## Why Music?

+I play a few instruments, and love music but theory lessons just didn't take off.
+Maybe this is the start of my musical career

 ## File Type

 MIDI files were chose because they are not truly audio files.
 Instead they just contain instructions on how the play the tracks.
 Due to this, MIDI files can be intrepreted and played by a multitude of software programs.
 This way, no "real" audio analysis would have to be done.